Understanding the variants of UFB and service restoration targets.

 The reason for non-full commitment of CIR with BS3 and below is the nature of the GPON design of UFB in New Zealand, that is, the local fibre companies tend to oversubscribe the FFP (splitter cabinets) before the traffic gets to your ISP, and are therefore subject to congestion, which is why BS4 and premium services are necessary for businesses requiring committed ‘speeds’.
 However, we are yet to see an instance where best effort Gbps speeds don’t exceed the performance of more expensive BS4 services sold at an equivalent price point.

 BS3 misses out on the unlimited MAC addresses that the BS4 has with a 64-address limit.
 Why is this an issue?
-It’s a restriction on the number of Layer 2 devices you can have connected via the ONT.
+It’s a restriction on the number of Layer 2 devices you can have connected via the Optical Network Terminal (ONT).

 It’s worth mentioning that when you attempt to connect more than this limit the traffic from the latest connected device will be discarded and you should use a device that is capable of Layer 3 routing to avoid running into this issue.